zephyrproject-rtos/zephyr/boards/posix/native_posix/doc/index.rst

   must be powered down and support Bluetooth Low Energy (i.e. support the Bluetooth specification version 4.0 or greater).

+  Another possibility is to use a HCI TCP server which acts as a :ref:`virtual Bluetooth controller<bluetooth_virtual_posix>` over TCP.
+  To connect to a HCI TCP server its IP address and port number must be specified.
+For example, to connect to a HCI TCP server with IP address 127.0.0.0 and port number 1020 use ``zephyr.exe --bt-dev=127.0.0.1:1020``.
+  This alternative option is mainly aimed for testing Bluetooth connectivity over a virtual Bluetooth controller that does not depend on the Linux Bluetooth stack and its HCI interface.

 **USB controller**:
   It's possible to use the Virtual USB controller working over USB/IP protocol.
 More information can be found in